Peru: Bodies of Water

 Lake Cochapata (Laguna Cochapata): Found in the Junín Region, Lake Cochapata is a high-altitude lake surrounded by Andean landscapes, making it a picturesque destination for nature enthusiasts.

-Lake Yanacocha (Laguna Yanacocha): Located in the Ancash Region, Lake Yanacocha is a small but picturesque lake, offering views of the surrounding snow-capped peaks.
+Lake Yanacocha (Laguna Yanacocha): Located in the Ancash Region, Lake Yanacocha is a small but picturesque lake that offers views of the surrounding snow-capped peaks.

 Lake Choclococha (Laguna Choclococha): Situated in the Huancavelica Region, Lake Choclococha is a large and deep lake known for its stunning blue color.
 High-altitude grasslands surround it and are an essential water source for the region.

-Lake Huacachina (Laguna de Huacachina): Not far from the city of Ica, this oasis lagoon is nestled amid towering dunes and has become a popular tourist destination for sandboarding and dune buggy rides.
+Lake Huacachina (Laguna de Huacachina): Not far from the city of Ica, Lake Huacachina is an oasis lagoon nestled amid towering dunes and has become a popular tourist destination for sandboarding and dune buggy rides.

 Lake Morón (Laguna Morón): Located in the Cajamarca Region, Lake Morón is a scenic lake surrounded by rolling hills and agricultural lands, offering a peaceful setting for visitors.